 In lieu of a comprehensive exam on content, students have to meet the research-related standards reflected in the following three-stage process:

-End of spring term of second year:
+End of spring term of second year in program:

 - The doctoral committee will be formed no later than the end of the fourth term.